FelixOnline/v2/content/articles/2016-5-6-science--the-city.md

 subtitle: >
   Our regular science column
 date: "2016-05-06 09:53:55 +0100"

 # Attributes from Felix Online V1
 id: "6122"
 old_path: /science/6122/science--the-city
 aliases:
  - /science/6122/science--the-city
+imported: true
+comments:
+ - Hmm it looks like your blog ate my first comment it was super long so I guess Ill just sum it up what I wrote and say Im thoroughly enjoying your blog I as well am an aspiring blog writer but Im still new to the whole thing Do you have any tips for iniexereencpd blog writers Id genuinely appreciate it

 # Article Taxonomies
 categories:
  - science
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true